iliashevrin/summer-school-tutorials/if-then-else.md

     	}
    }
    ```
-8. Open the `SpectraASTToSpecGenerator` class.
+8. Open the `SpectraASTToSpecGenerator` class under tau.smlab.syntech.spectragameinput.translator package in tau.smlab.syntech.spectragameinput project.
 This class contains code that creates a `SpecWrapper` object from the auto-generated artifacts.
 This class wraps a `Spec` object, which is later translated to a BDD.
 Add the following code to the `getConstraintSpec` method in line 399 (note that there are many overloads of this method in the class):
    ```java
    if (temporalPrimaryExpr.getIfPart() != null) {